Fort Boyard (game show): Adventures/Ordeals

 Once again in this part of the game the contestants have to complete a series of games, but instead of playing for keys they are playing for clue words.
 In addition, these games are more physically challenging to the contestants than those played in the challenges.
 Before these adventures, one contestant goes to the Watch Tower to try to win a clue word.
 The adventures last around 10–20 minutes long in the UK version, this depends on how long the team take to win the required number of keys needed to open the Treasure Room gate.

 The objective in this phase is to try to figure out the codeword, which, if answered correctly, will release the gold.
-To do this, they must try to win clue words to help them in working out the codeword (password in the UK version).
+To do this, they must try to win clue words to help them in working out the codeword (password in the UK version from series 2 onwards).

 These clue words can be placed either before or after the password to make a word or common phrase.
 For example: if the clues words were Hall and Line then the password would be DANCE, as in DANCE Hall and Line DANCE.

 To make it even more difficult to get the clue word, a time limit (3 minutes usually; occasionally between 2:00–3:30 minutes) is placed on each game.
 The clue words are usually written on pieces of paper and kept in canisters filled with gunpowder, and if the contestant fails to reach the canister in the allotted time the clue word explodes and the contestant loses the challenge.
 Unlike the challenges, players are not locked in if they fail to win the clue word.

 Adventures

 From 1991 to 2011, there were 71 different adventures.
 This section details some of Fort Boyard's most famous games.
-The name of the game may change from country-country; but the game itself remains the same (like in Phase One, where possible, names from Ultimate Challenge will be used).
+The name of the game may change from country-country; but the game itself remains the same (like in the challenges, where possible, names from Ultimate Challenge will be used).
 The years below are for when the game was played or last present at the fort, in the French version or Ultimate Challenge.

-Examples of the clue games, also known as "ordeals" or "adventures", are: